Average Curvature FISTA for Nonconvex Smooth Composite Optimization Problems: AC-FISTA and the main result

-Although the dependence of the dominant term in \eqref{eq:bound2} with respect to $\alpha$ and $\gamma$, i.e., ${\cal O}(1/(\alpha\gamma^{3/2}))$, is large for this special case of AC-FISTA, it should be noted that this factor was obtained by using the conservative estimates \eqref{ineq:tau}.
+Although the dependence of the dominant term in \eqref{eq:bound2} with respect to $\alpha$ and $\gamma$, i.e., ${\cal O}(1/(\alpha\gamma^{3/2}))$, is large for $(0.5,10^{-6})$-AC-FISTA, it should be noted that this dependence factor was obtained using the conservative estimates in \eqref{ineq:tau}.
 In practice, the quantity $\theta_k$, although sometimes initially large, quickly approaches one and stays close to one thereafter, and $\tau_k$ never exceeds $4$ and, in many cases, is within the interval $[0,3]$ (see Tables \ref{tab:SVM}, \ref{tab:QP1}, \ref{tab:QP2}, \ref{tab:MC1} and \ref{tab:MC2}).
-We can then conclude that, in terms of $\gamma$ and $\alpha$, both $\theta_k$ and $\tau_k$ are ${\cal O}(1)$, instead of ${\cal O}(1/(\alpha\gamma))$ and ${\cal O}(1/\gamma)$ as in \eqref{ineq:tau}.
+We can then conclude that, in terms of $\gamma$ and $\alpha$, both $\theta_k$ and $\tau_k$ are ${\cal O}(1)$, instead of ${\cal O}(1/(\alpha\gamma))$ and ${\cal O}(1/\gamma)$ as in Theorem \ref{thm:main}(c).
 Second, under the (often observed) condition that $\theta_k$ and $\tau_k$ are ${\cal O}(1)$, the convergence rate bound reduces to

 and hence does not depend on $\gamma^{-1}=10^6$.
-Third, the latter bound clearly shows that the practical behavior of this AC-FISTA improves as the ratio $M_k/M$ becomes small, which is what has been observed in our computational experiments.
+Third, the latter bound clearly shows that the practical behavior of this $(0.5,10^{-6})$-AC-FISTA improves as the ratio $M_k/M$ becomes small, which is what has been observed in our computational experiments.

-We will now argue that in practice the $(0.5,10^{-6})$-AC-FISTA is likely to satisfy Condition A even though \eqref{eq:bound2} is highly violated.
-Indeed, letting
+We will now argue that in practice the $(0.5,10^{-6})$-AC-FISTA is likely to satisfy Condition A. Indeed, letting

 where ${\cal B}_k$ is as in \eqref{def:Gk}, and examining the proof of Lemma 4.5 of \cite{liang2021average}, it can be easily seen that

 Lemma 4.5 of \cite{liang2021average} then uses \eqref{eq:M}, and the facts that $ M \ge \bar M \ge C_i$ and $C_i> 0.9M_i$ for $i\in {\cal B}_k$, to conclude that $\eta_k$ is bounded by $1+1/(0.9\gamma)$.
 However, such bound on $\eta_k$ is quite conservative and it is observed computationally that $\eta_k$ quickly approaches two and remains close to two thereafter.
 Hence, it follows from the latter observation and the above inequality that any choice of $\alpha$ in $(0,1/8]$ makes Condition A very likely to hold in practice.
 Although our choice of $\alpha=0.5$ does not lie in this (still conservative) range, we have observed that it works quite well in our computational experiments.